devmount/SemanticWeb/notes.md

 - Legacy auto-categorization system: CIS
     - categorize programmes by textual description (brands, locations, people, subjects)
+    - difficult to cover every single entity that might be of interest
+    - no relations between terms are available (i.e. Beijing and the Beijing Olympics)
+    - only internal identifiers, no linking to non-BBC data
     - can be used to interlink between different domains while developing them independently
     - -> if there are mappings between the various vocabularies
-    - difficult to cover every single entity that might be of interest
-    - no relations between terms are available
-    - only internal identifiers, no linking to non-BBC data
 - need for a common set of web identifiers: DBpedia!
 - DBpedia becomes vocabulary to connect all BBC domains
     - DBpedia Label Lookup: Find most likely matches to a given term, calculate relevance with number of backlinks
     - Context-based Disambiguation: Disambiguate possible matches by clustering them and finding according context in DBpedia
+    - i.e. term 'apple' itself is simply a fruit, but in context of 'microsoft', 'google' it becomes 'Apple Inc,'
 - (Evaluation)

 ## Interlinking of documents